dialgo25/CF-Rockbuster-LLC_Stealth-Analysis/README.md

 launch an online video rental service in order to stay competitive.

 ## Key Questions and Objectives
-The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
+The Rockbuster Stealth Management Board asked a series of business questions and they expected data-driven answers that they could use for their 2020 company strategy.
-Main questions they’d like to answer:
+Main questions they wanted to answer were:

   - Which movies contributed the most/least to revenue gain?
   - What was the average rental duration for all videos?